No items found.

 Just as he started to turn off the lamp, he thought he saw something in the hall.
 He kept staring and thought he saw it again, a pair of small eyes.
 His heart turned.
 He blinked and kept staring.
 He leaned over to look for something to throw.
 He picked up one of his shoes.
 He sat up straight and held the shoe with both hands.
 He heard her snoring and set his teeth.
 He waited.
 He waited for it to move once more, to make the slightest noise.

-It’s the movement, the turning from the difficulty in the world, workplace, home life, to the wall and the dark for help, this tossing and turning one might say that characterises the complexity of existence as individuals.
+It’s the movement, the turning from the difficulty in the world, workplace, home life, to the wall and the dark for help, this tossing and turning, one might say, that characterizes the complexity of existence as individuals.

 We try to get help, we don’t know where to get help, we feel powerless.